sensity-ai/dot/README.md

 This repository follows the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) for code formatting.

-If you have ideas for improving dot, feel free to open relevant Issues and PRs.
+If you have ideas for improving *dot*, feel free to open relevant Issues and PRs.
 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) before contributing to the repository.

-If you are working on improving the speed of dot, please read first our guide on [code profiling](docs/profiling.md).
+If you are working on improving the speed of *dot*, please read first our guide on [code profiling](docs/profiling.md).

 ### Setup Dev-Tools